 Make an Appointment

-After completing paperwork, the therapist will meet with the student to assess his/her current situation.
-At that time, the therapist will determine whether further sessions will be necessary or if more specialized or longer term counseling would be beneficial.
-If the therapist feels a student needs more than the Counseling Service can offer, the therapist will discuss alternative counseling options that the student can pursue off campus.
-Any costs/fees of services outside of St. Mary’s College Counseling Service are the responsibility of the student.
+After completing paperwork, the therapist will meet with the student to assess their current situation.
+At that time, the therapist will determine whether further sessions will be necessary or if more specialized or longer-term counseling would be beneficial.
+If the therapist feels a student needs more than Counseling and Psychological Services can offer, the therapist will discuss alternative counseling options that the student can pursue off campus.
+Any costs/fees of services outside of St. Mary’s College Counseling and Psychological Services are the responsibility of the student.

-How can I get help for my son or daughter?
+How can I get help for my child?

-There may be times you are particularly concerned about your son/daughter.
-For example, he/she may call and are upset, tearful, or despondent.
-Despite your best efforts, he/she doesn’t seem to be feeling or getting any better.
-Counseling is available on an urgent basis to talk to your son/daughter.
+There may be times you are particularly concerned about your child.
+For example, they may call and are upset, tearful, or despondent.
+Despite your best efforts, they don’t seem to be feeling or getting any better.
+Counseling is available on an urgent basis to talk to your child.
 We want to provide students with the help and support they need before a crisis occurs.
-Please encourage your son or daughter to call or stop by the Counseling Service and know that he/she can be evaluated that same day.
+Please encourage your child to call or stop by the Wellness Center and know that they can be evaluated that same day.

-If your son/daughter is in an immediate crisis, for example, he/she is unable to function, has lost touch with reality, or are threatening to harm himself/herself, please see our Emergency Services link.
+If your child is in an immediate crisis, for example, they are unable to function, have lost touch with reality, or are threatening to harm themself, please see our Crisis Response link.

-CAPS staff members are available Monday through Friday 8:00 a.m. – 5:00 p.m.
-In the event that a crisis occurs after hours either Public Safety (240) 895-4911 or the Residence Life on-call professional should be contacted.
+CAPS staff members are available Monday through Friday 8:00 am – 5:00 pm.
+In the event that a crisis occurs after hours, either Public Safety, (240) 895-4911, or the Residence Life on-call professional should be contacted.
 In the event that immediate intervention is required by one of the mental health staff, the Public Safety officer or on-call professional will contact CAPS staff.
-In the instance that the student requires immediate psychiatric services, he/she will be transported directly to St. Mary’s Hospital.
+In the instance that the student requires immediate psychiatric services, they will be transported directly to MedStar St. Mary’s Hospital.